 The Hario V60 is the best pour over coffee brewer if you want to brew coffee for yourself.
 This coffee brewer can produce a lot more cups of coffee than just for one person, but I like to use it for one big cup of coffee.

-This coffee brewer is made of different materials and comes in various sizes as well.
+This coffee brewer is made of different materials and comes in various sizes.
 I like to use the Hario V60 plastic.

 Using this material, the coffee brewers are cheaper than all other coffee brewers out there.
 It is the most affordable to own and can produce great coffee.